 Westonbirt Arboretum is just half an hour away by car from Bristol and is one of the most spectacular places to go for a walk at any time of year, although autumn (with its glowing Japanese Maples) and spring’s magnificent bluebell carpets are particularly breathtaking.

 The arboretum sprawls over 600 acres and is home to 2500 types of trees and shrubs from all over the world.
-Paths are buggy-friendly and there are often family trails and nature-based activities to take part in – ask at reception for a map.
+There are pram friendly walks, family trails and nature-based activities to take part in – ask at reception for a map.